AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

 Go through the code and have a look at the comments, they should explain the purpose of every statement.
 We make use of P5's beginShape() and endShape() to draw our hexagon.
 Also make sure to add the 'CLOSE' statement in the endShape() function to close up our hexagon.
-Heere's a condensed version of the function:
+Here's a condensed version of the function:

 <pre><code>function drawHexagon(cX, cY, r){
   beginShape()